r2hu1/cavio/README.md

-# Slate (In Development)
+# Cavio (In Development)

-**Slate** was initially intended to be a closed-source project, but I figured—why not open-source it?
+**Cavio** was initially intended to be a closed-source project, but I figured—why not open-source it?
 That way, others can learn, contribute, or build on top of it.

-It's a **Notion-like note-taking app**, but not just for notes—Slate is designed for **content writing, script drafting, blogging, journaling**, and more.
+It's a **Notion-like note-taking app**, but not just for notes — cavio is designed for **content writing, script drafting, blogging, journaling**, and more.

 ## Preview